bot-app/trading/docs/producer-consumer.md

     #...
     def populate_indicators(self, dataframe: DataFrame, metadata: dict) -> DataFrame:
         """
-        Calculate indicators in the standard freqtrade way which can then be broadcast to other instances
+        Calculate indicators in the standard trading way which can then be broadcast to other instances
         """
         dataframe['rsi'] = ta.RSI(dataframe)
         bollinger = qtpylib.bollinger_bands(qtpylib.typical_price(dataframe), window=20, stds=2)